gseasons/AnalysisMultiverse/README.md

 - Generates a lot of data, peaking at ~0.83GB per subject per pipeline
    a.
 Running with debug set to false will delete files once they are no longer needed by the workflow
      i.
 Saves a LOT of space, but if the analysis fails, it cannot be rerun from where it failed, and will restart from the beginning (i.e. progress is lost) ii.
+I think above may not be true, as only deletes intermediate files when they are no longer needed, so should be able to rerun/restart from checkpoint with debug on iii.
 As a consequence, give a buffer when requesting run time, as computation time will be wasted if program fails prior to exiting